Investment Banking vs. Private Equity: What is the Difference?

-Private equity tends to be a common exit path for investment banking analysts and consultants.
-As a result, we get a lot of questions on both the functional and the actual day-to-day differences between investment banking analyst/associate and private equity associate roles, so we figured we would lay it out here.
-We’ll compare the industry, roles, culture/lifestyle, compensation, and skills to accurately compare and contrast both careers in detail.
+As a result, we get a lot of questions on both the functional and the actual day-to-day differences between investment banking analyst/associate and private equity associate roles, so we figured we’d lay it out here.

 The two business models do intersect.
 Investment banks (often through a dedicated group within the bank focused on financial sponsors) will pitch buyout ideas with the aim of convincing a PE shop to pursue a deal.
 Additionally, a full-service investment bank will seek to provide financing for PE deals.